skupperproject/skupper/cmd/network-console-collector/README.md

-The code generated based off of the openapi specification document provides an API Client (presently used for unit testing the service) as well as a Server Interface for us to implement.
+The code generated based off of the openapi specification document provides an API Client (presently used for unit testing the service) as well as a Server Interface that is implemented in the `internal/server` package.
 To update the generated code after updates to the openapi specification run `go generate` targeting this package.
 This should update the types_gen.go and extras_gen.go files in the internal/api package.

 ## Metrics